Bachelor of Science with Honours

 In this section

-For full-time study, you must satisfy the General Entrance Requirements for admission to a first-degree course and hold a GCSE pass in English Language and Mathematics at grade C or above (or equivalent).
+For full-time study, you must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass at Grade C or 4 or above in English Language and Mathematics (or equivalent).

 Essential Skills Level 2 Communication will be accepted as equivalent to GCSE English.

-Essential Skills Level 2 Mathematics will be accepted as equivalent to GCSE Maths.
+Essential Skills Level 2 Numeracy will be accepted as equivalent to GCSE Maths.

 English language requirements for international applicants